 If you conceal or hide issues that you are legally required to disclose, it’ll come back to bite you down the road.
 Be honest about your property up front to avoid a lawsuit, and have a real estate attorney in your corner for protection.

 For this reason, some states require that home sellers have an attorney present during closing.
-Even if you aren’t required to hire one, the cost of $1,000-$3,000 for the added protection of an attorney is just a fraction of the cost of the house that’s on the line.
+Even if you aren’t required to hire one, the cost for the added protection of an attorney is just a fraction of the cost of the house that’s on the line.
 Talk to your real estate agent to find trusted real estate attorneys in your area, or search for one on your state or county bar association website.

 Article Image Source: (Pxhere)